Back to: ASP.NET Core Web API Tutorials

 });

 With the above changes in place, only the Accept header with application/json will work, and the data will be returned in JSON format.
-On the other, if you try to send an HTTP Request with Accept header value set to application/xml, then you will get 406 Not Acceptable Status Code as shown in the below image:
+On the other hand, if you try to send an HTTP Request with an Accept header value set to application/xml, then you will get a 406 Not Acceptable Status Code, as shown in the image below:

 How to Customize 406 Status Code in ASP.NET Core Web API?

-So, create a class file named CustomNotAcceptableMiddleware.cs within the Models folder and copy and paste the following code.
-The following custom middleware checks the outgoing responses.
-If the response status code is 406 Not Acceptable, it will customize the response accordingly.
-The following code is self-explained, so please read the comment lines for a better understanding.
+So, create a class file named CustomNotAcceptableMiddleware.cs within the Models folder and then copy-paste the following code.
+The following code is self-explained, so please read he comment lines for a better understanding.

 // Importing the namespace for working with JSON serialization and deserialization